subugoe/oa2020cadata/analysis/paper.md

 3.0 list (Bruns et al. 2019).
 Again, ISSN-L were used for the matching procedure.

-## Data and Code availability
+## Data and code availability

 The underlying source code in R and SQL for both testing the retrieval and compiling the datasets are openly shared as executable reports, making our data work more reproducible and transparent.
-The data analytics work, which was organized as research compendium (Marwick, Boettiger, and Mullen 2018) using the holepunch R package (Ram 2019), is accessible at <https://github.com/subugoe/oa2020cadata>.
+The data analytics work, which was organized as a research compendium (Marwick, Boettiger, and Mullen 2018) using the holepunch R package (Ram 2019), is accessible at <https://github.com/subugoe/oa2020cadata>.